 Dreams are threaded throughout, and often contain important messages—secrets or revelations of the future.
 Dreams are not even always contained within the head of the dreamer.
 Dimple’s dream of Mr. Lee leaks into Rashid while they are having sex, and Rashid sees a dream vision of his own future (which Dom later witnesses come to pass).
 These different states of reality bleed into and meld with one another.
 Dimple says of her memories of her mother that come to her when she’s detoxing (and which mix with Mr. Lee’s memories of his mother): “With the dreams came memories, or perhaps they weren’t memories at all but fantasies she imagined were memories.”

-contain pain.
+As dreams contain lessons, memoriescontain pain.
 Dimple’s mother gave Dimple away at age seven or eight (Dimple doesn’t want to remember) to the tai at the brothel where Dimple is castrated, and works for many years of her life.
 Upon explaining what she can remember of her past to her new father, Mr. Lee, Dimple is told: “Forget is best.”
 She agrees, tired of the emotional burden: “Why remember and make yourself sad?”
 The slippery nature of recollection is evident in Mr Lee’s response.
 “Why remember when anyway you memory wrong, ALL WRONG.”

 Stories mix and blend into each other, states of reality are loose and interwoven.
 Indeed, flux, and the mixing, shifting, changing, defying, reincorporating of norms, expectations, cultures, languages, codes, stories, reality, etc., is central to the book, which intriguingly often departs from norms yet conforms to them at the same time.